 Usually, back pain is diagnosed by a doctor.
 If you decide to see a doctor to examine your back pain, the consultation will consist of a discussion of your symptoms, and a physical examination.
 There is typically no need for further testing with X-rays or scans when diagnosing back pain unless your back pain lasts for more than six weeks, or if you have had an injury or suffered a blow to your back, or if your doctor suspects a further underlying cause for your back pain not related to injuries or movement-related causes.

-If further examinations are done, X-rays, magnetic resonance imaging (MRI), or a computerised tomography scan (CT scans) may be employed.
-This helps your doctor to view detailed images of the inside of your body, so that he or she can draw a clearer conclusion about what is going on inside of your body.
+If further examinations are done, X-rays, magnetic resonance imaging (MRI), or a computerised tomography scan (CT scan) may be employed.
+This helps your doctor to view detailed images of the inside of your body, so that they can draw a clearer conclusion about what is going on inside of your body.

-Alternatively, some symptoms lead to very likely conclusions of back pain, and one may self-diagnose back pain and try treatments to alleviate the pain.
-However, do not go too long without a medical professional’s input on back pain, especially if the pain persists for more than six weeks.
+Alternatively, some symptoms lead to very likely conclusions of back pain.
+One may try to self-diagnose the causes of their own pain and try treatments to alleviate their discomfort.
+However, you should not too long without a medical professional’s input on back pain, especially if the pain persists for more than six weeks.

 Back pain treatment options